Eureka Rebellion in popular culture: Carboni's narrative

 Raffaello Carboni's 1855 book The Eureka Stockade is the only comprehensive eyewitness account of the Eureka Rebellion.
 He was born on 15 December 1817 in Urbino, Italy and educated at the College of Nobles.
 Carboni then attended the University of Urbino, where he read logic, ethics, metaphysics, algebra, and geometry.
 He had only partially completed his studies when he went to Rome and spoke out against Pope Gregory XVI.
-Carboni was briefly imprisoned as suspected of aiding French republicans.
-Two years after Pope Pius IX was elected, there was a great upheaval in Europe amid the revolutions and attempted revolutions of 1848.
+Carboni was briefly imprisoned as suspected of aiding French Republicans.
+Two years after Pope Pius IX was elected, Europe had a great upheaval amid the revolutions of 1848.
 The pontiff was unsympathetic towards the young radical.
 Carboni was commissioned as a colonel in the army of Giuseppe Garibaldi.
 He was wounded three times, with the injury he sustained to his leg hampering him for the rest of his life.
 He went into exile in 1849, living in Frankfurt, Berlin and Dresden before relocating to London, a haven for Italian exiles.
 Carboni was still there when he heard the news of the Victorian gold rush in late 1852, whereupon he set sail to Australia to seek his fortune.
 He had some success in Ballarat, being able to keep his head above water and make his licence fee renewal.
 However, like many others, Carboni did grow weary of the enforcement regime.
 Peter Lalor relied on Carboni, who could speak multiple languages, to help deal with the European rebels who came from outside Britain and Ireland.